royyandzakiy/royyandzakiy/README.md

 **Tooling**
 - CMake
-- CI/CD for firmware
+- CI/CD for firmware projects
 - Static analysis
 - GoogleTest

 ---

-## 📌 Selected repositories
+## Selected repositories

-These repos reflect how I think about **architecture, tooling, and correctness** rather than polished products.
+These repositories are mostly explorations of architecture, language features, or tooling choices.
+Some are experimental by design.

-### 🧩 Embedded & Systems
+### Embedded and Systems
 - **[multisensor-station](https://github.com/royyandzakiy/multisensor-station)**
-  Modular multi-sensor firmware architecture focused on extensibility and reliability.
+  Modular multi-sensor firmware architecture focused on extensibility and clear separation of concerns.

 - **[esp-freertos-tutorial](https://github.com/royyandzakiy/esp-freertos-tutorial)**
-  Practical FreeRTOS patterns on ESP32, focused on task structure and concurrency clarity.
+  Practical FreeRTOS patterns on ESP32, with an emphasis on task structure and concurrency clarity.

 - **[zephyr-modern-cpp](https://github.com/royyandzakiy/zephyr-modern-cpp)**
-  Exploring modern C++ usage within Zephyr constraints — experimental by design.
+  Experiments using modern C++ features on Zephyr and ESP-IDF, including concepts, variants, and alternative state machine approaches.

 - **[LoRa-RHMesh](https://github.com/royyandzakiy/LoRa-RHMesh)**
-  Early work on LoRa mesh networking and packet routing concepts.
+  Early work around LoRa mesh networking and packet routing.

-### 🧰 Tooling & Architecture
+### Tooling and Architecture
 - **[windows-lib-cpp-template](https://github.com/royyandzakiy/windows-lib-cpp-template)**
-  A production-oriented C++ library template with structured CMake, CI, and native Windows integration.
+  A C++ library template with structured CMake, CI, and native Windows integration.
-  (Used internally in real projects.)
+  Used internally in real projects.

 - **[balancer-robot-workspace-manifest](https://github.com/royyandzakiy/balancer-robot-workspace-manifest)**
-  Zephyr + west workspace manifest for a balancing robot project.
+  Zephyr and west workspace setup for a balancing robot project.
-  Still a work in progress — intended as a long-term systems portfolio.
+  Still a work in progress and intended as a long-term portfolio system.

-### 🧪 C++ Experiments
+### C++ Experiments
 - **[gmock-sfinae-concepts-calculator](https://github.com/royyandzakiy/gmock-sfinae-concepts-calculator)**
-  Small experiments around templates, SFINAE, concepts, and testability.
+  Small experiments around templates, SFINAE, C++20 concepts, and testability.

 ---

-## 🧭 What you won’t find here
+## What you probably will not see here

-- Shiny demos without constraints
+- Shiny demos without real constraints
-- Over-engineered abstractions
+- Over-abstracted architectures
-- “One weird trick” architectures
+- Framework-driven designs without justification
-- Framework worship
+- Claims of “best” solutions

-Most projects here exist to **clarify thinking**, test assumptions, or support real work.
+Most of these projects exist to explore ideas, validate assumptions, or support real work.

 ---

-## 📍 Currently
+## Currently

 - Embedded Software Engineer at **LMesh IoT**
-- Working on medical and industrial IoT systems using Zephyr, FreeRTOS, and mixed-connectivity stacks
+- Working on medical and industrial IoT systems using Zephyr, FreeRTOS, and mixed connectivity stacks
-- Based in the Netherlands (remote-friendly)
+- Based in the Netherlands, working remotely

 ---

-## 🤝 Contact
+## Contact

 - LinkedIn: https://www.linkedin.com/in/royyandzakiy/

-If you care about **systems that age well**, we’ll probably get along.
+If you enjoy thinking about firmware architecture, trade-offs, and how things actually behave on hardware, we will likely have things to talk about.